skip navigation

 Ben continues his passion for the game bringing a strong defensive minded specialty to the coaching staff with a focus on personal and skill development.

-Noah Murray - Assistant Coach 12UAA Split Season Team
+Noah Murray - Assistant Coach 12UAA Full Season Independent

 Noah was born in Altoona, PA where he was introduced to hockey at a young age and started playing for the Altoona Trackers at 8 years old.
 Noah then continued to play travel hockey and played for both the Mid-State Mustangs and Altoona Trackers.
 He was on the team of the 2016 Regional Silver Stick Tournament Champions in West Chester, PA and went on to compete in the International Silver Stick Tournament in Newmarket, Ontario, Canada.
 Also during his last year with the Mustangs, he was a part of the 2018 Western PA State Championship Team and they went to compete in the National Championship Tournament in Green Bay, Wisconsin Where they placed 3rd in the country.
 Noah also played two years of high school hockey for Bishop Guilfoyle.